mehdiBenzaghar/docsmegareachxyz/README.md

 - Build authentic relationships at scale

 ### 🎨 For Creators
-- Monetize your content automatically
+- Win brand contracts and earn money
-- Grow your audience with AI assistance
+- Keep 80-90% of your earnings
-- Access brand partnership opportunities
+- AI-powered brand matching
-- Earn through multiple revenue streams
+- Secure payment processing

 ## Platform Status